Bone Broth Mashed Potatoes

 • Russet Potatoes: I use organic Russet potatoes for classic mashed potatoes.
 You could also use sweet potatoes if you prefer.

-• Bone Broth: I use Kettle & Fire Chicken Bone Broth (beef also works!).
+• Bone Broth: Organic bone broth replaces milk in this classic recipe for added protein and an unmatched umami flavor.
+I use Kettle & Fire Chicken Bone Broth (beef also works!).
 Use code MIMIBAKESCOOKIES for 20% off your order at Kettle & Fire!

 • Chives: I use fresh organic chives for a topping, this is optional, but I love them with potatoes!